launchdarkly/java-server-sdk-consul/README.md

 4. Import the LaunchDarkly package and the package for this library:

         import com.launchdarkly.client.*;
-        import com.launchdarkly.client.consul.*;
+        import com.launchdarkly.client.integrations.*;

-5. When configuring your SDK client, add the Consul feature store:
+5. When configuring your SDK client, add the Consul data store:

-        ConsulFeatureStoreBuilder store = ConsulComponents.consulFeatureStore()
-            .caching(FeatureStoreCacheConfig.enabled().ttlSeconds(30));
+        ConsulDataStoreBuilder consulStore = Consul.dataStore().host("my-consul-host");

         LDConfig config = new LDConfig.Builder()
-            .featureStoreFactory(store)
+            .dataStore(Components.persistentDataStore(consulStore))
             .build();

         LDClient client = new LDClient("YOUR SDK KEY", config);

 By default, the store will try to connect to a local Consul instance on port 8500.
-There are methods in `ConsulFeatureStoreBuilder` for changing the configuration options.
+There are methods in `ConsulDataStoreBuilder` for changing the configuration options.
 Alternatively, if you already have a fully configured Consul client object, you can tell LaunchDarkly to use that:

-        ConsulFeatureStoreBuilder store = ConsulComponents.consulFeatureStore()
-            .existingClient(myConsulClientInstance);
+        ConsulDataStoreBuilder consulStore = Consul.dataStore().existingClient(myConsulClientInstance);

 ## Caching behavior

-To reduce traffic to Consul, there is an optional in-memory cache that retains the last known data for a configurable amount of time.
-This is on by default; to turn it off (and guarantee that the latest feature flag data will always be retrieved from Consul for every flag evaluation), configure the store as follows:
+By default, for any persistent data store, the Java SDK uses an in-memory cache to reduce traffic to the database; this retains the last known data for a configurable amount of time.
+To change the caching behavior or disable caching, use the `PersistentDataStoreBuilder` methods:

-        ConsulFeatureStoreBuilder store = ConsulComponents.consulFeatureStore()
-            .caching(FeatureStoreCacheConfig.disabled());
+        LDConfig configWithLongerCacheTtl = new LDConfig.Builder()
+            .dataStore(
+                Components.persistentDataStore(consulStore).cacheSeconds(60)
+            )
+            .build();

+        LDConfig configWithNoCaching = new LDConfig.Builder()
+            .dataStore(
+                Components.persistentDataStore(consulStore).noCaching()
+            )
+            .build();

-For other ways to control the behavior of the cache, see `ConsulFeatureStoreBuilder.caching()`.
+For other ways to control the behavior of the cache, see `PersistentDataStoreBuilder` in the Java SDK.

 ## About LaunchDarkly